 Timer/Scheduling Errors

-- Reset the timer: If the internal clock seems off, follow your manual’s instructions to reset the feeder’s timer.
-This is especially important after power outages or daylight saving time changes.
+- Reset the timer: If the internal clock is off, reset the feeder’s timer according to the manual, especially after power outages or daylight saving changes.

-- Verify schedule programming: Double-check your programmed meal times and portions in the app or on the feeder’s control panel.
-A small typo can throw off the entire schedule.
+- Verify schedule programming: Double-check programmed meal times and portions in the app or on the control panel for any typos.

 Expert Insights for Optimal Pet Feeding